 Or in vector form:

-Since the electron charge and mass are so small while the speed of light is so big (in SI units), substituting in the raw values will lead to numerical overflows and break the solvers.
+Since the electron charge and mass are so small while the speed of light is so big (in SI units), substituting in the raw values will lead to numerical overflows and loss of significance.
 To avoid this we will perform nondimensionalization.
-To begin, the (non-relativistic) Lorentz force law with zero electric field can be written in the form:
+First, note that the (non-relativistic) Lorentz force law with zero electric field can be written in the form:

 Where is the -th component of the velocity vector and is the -th component of the acceleration vector (in tensor notation), and the two are always perpendicular to each other.
 Now, we will make a change of variables by defining two new variables , where and .
 Then: